BurdetteLamar/AboutRuby/core/Hash/template.md

 When the default proc for a Hash is set, the returned default value is determined by the default proc alone (and the default value is ignored).

-For a Hash that's to be created by Hash.new, you can initialize the default proc by including a block:
+For a Hash that's to be created by <tt>Hash.new</tt>, you can initialize the default proc by including a block:

 ```ruby
 h = Hash.new { |hash, key| "Default value for #{key}" }